f0ckmyduck/Logicism/guiding_principles.md

 title: Guiding principles
 ---
 ## Goal
-The goal of this manifest is to create a fictional form of society which gives all freedoms of expression which adhere to the rule set to every person.
+The goal of this manifest is to create a fictional form of society.
+The rules listed below should guide every statement made in the manifest.

 ## Rules
+These properties should be respected by every statement in this project.
+* Only materialistic values exist
+* Everyone is equal

+A Statement should only be added if the following is also valid:
 * Is logically justifiable with the current understanding of nature (science).
 * Does quantifiably more good than harm to all of humanity.
 (Must be provable through empirical evidence)